Collection of Personally Identifiable Information

 • Occasionally, Reader’s Digest may make names and postal addresses we collect through the TMBI Sites along with certain other information about you such as your interest in particular health or lifestyle topics available to reputable companies whose products and/or services may interest you, unless you opt out of being included in our postal mailing list.
 (See the section below on opting out of postal mailings).

 • We may transfer your personally identifiable information and other information in connection with or during negotiation of any merger, financing, acquisition or dissolution, transaction or proceeding involving sale, transfer, divestiture or disclosure of all or a portion of our business or assets to another company.

 Reader’s Digest may also provide aggregate statistics and deidentified data about our customers, including traffic patterns and related site information, to reputable third parties for their own purposes, including statistical analysis.

 Your Sharing of Personally Identifiable Information

-Please be aware that when you connect and share your actions, comments, content and information, for example, through discussion board postings on RD sites, those actions are not private.
+Please be aware that when you connect and share your actions, comments, content and information, for example, through discussion board postings on TMBI Sites, those actions are not private.
 Others may capture personal information you post, including your email address, and may use the data to identify or contact you, including to send you emails.
 Reader’s Digest cannot control such actions by others.
 Please be mindful of your own privacy needs as you choose who to connect with and what to share and make public.
 If you share information about others, please be sure to respect their privacy and get consent for any information you may share about them.